DELTA: Dynamic Layer-Aware Token Attention for Efficient Long-Context Reasoning: Experiments

 \subsection{Speedup Results}

-Figure~\ref{fig:result2} (left) presents the cumulative distribution function (CDF) of generation lengths across evaluated samples.
-Lower curves indicate shorter generation lengths, which are desirable since longer outputs imply inefficiency or reasoning drift.
-As shown, DELTA consistently achieves lower or comparable generation lengths relative to Full attention, while outperforming other sparse-KV methods, confirming that its sparsity does not lengthen reasoning traces.
-Figure~\ref{fig:result2} (right) reports the per-round decoding latency when using the Full KV cache versus DELTA with a 1K token budget.
-Experiments were conducted on Qwen-1.5B with a batch size of 64 and a maximum generation length of 18K tokens.
-The gray vertical line marks the point where DELTA’s token selection begins.
-Beyond this point, the growth rate of per-step latency with respect to context length notably decreases: while the Full-KV runtime rises from 27.5 ms to 35 ms, DELTA grows only from 27.5 ms to 28 ms. At a context length of 18K, each decoding round under DELTA takes about 28 ms compared to 35 ms for Full KV.
-Overall, the total generation time drops from 968 to 649 seconds,a 33\% reduction in decoding latency, while throughput improves from 1,194 tokens/s to 1,774 tokens/s.
-Together, these results demonstrate that DELTA preserves generation efficiency without increasing output length, achieving substantial end-to-end speedups on real reasoning workloads.
+Figure~\ref{fig:result2} (left) shows the cumulative distribution function (CDF) of decoding lengths across evaluated samples, with the CDF on the x-axis and decoding length on the y-axis.
+Better methods achieve the same cumulative fraction at smaller decoding lengths, corresponding to curves that are shifted to the right.
+DELTA consistently matches or improves over full attention and outperforms other sparse-KV baselines, showing that its sparsity does not lengthen reasoning trajectories.

+To measure runtime and throughput, we use synthetic decoding traces that increase the generated length from 1 token up to the target maximum length for each model.
+Figure~\ref{fig:result2} (right) shows the per-round decoding latency of full attention and DELTA with a 1k-token budget.
+Experiments are conducted on DS-Qwen-1.5B with batch size 64 and a maximum decoding length of 18k tokens.
+The gray vertical line marks the point where DELTA begins page selection.
+Beyond this point, latency grows much more slowly under DELTA: full attention increases from 7.5\,ms to about 30\,ms, whereas DELTA rises to only 13\,ms, corresponding to about 4$\times$ smaller growth.
+Overall decoding time decreases from 403 to 261 seconds, while throughput increases from 2,921 to 4,517 tokens/s, a 55\% improvement.
+These results show that DELTA improves end-to-end decoding efficiency without increasing output length.